-Thank you for visiting the CLOSER website from our booth at the British Sociological Association conference.
+Thank you for visiting the CLOSER website from our booth at the BERA conference.

 CLOSER, the home of longitudinal research, brings together world-leading longitudinal studies to maximise their use, value and impact and improve our understanding of key social and biomedical challenges.

 Use the links below to learn more about our resources for researchers, students, and policy makers: